 Diabetes is a lifelong condition that occurs when your blood sugar levels are too high.
 This may not sound like much of a bad thing, but it can cause serious health complications.

-For instance, diabetes can cause sight loss and people with diabetes tend to experience more severe COVID symptoms.
+For instance, diabetes can cause sight loss.
 Diabetes also leads to almost 9600 leg, toe or foot amputations every year (equivalent to 185 a week) because it can cause extremely poor blood circulation to the legs.

 The two most common types of diabetes are: